JaSaltedChips/JaSaltedChips.github.io/_posts/2025-01-22-adjective-endings-in-german.md

     - Similarly, the indefinite article doesn’t clarify the distinction between masculine and neuter.

 - **Solution:**
-    - Since **no additional clarity** is needed (as both the definite and indefinite articles don't distinguish between masculine and neuter in the dative case), adjectives take **weak endings**:
+    - Since **no additional clarity** is needed (as the definite articles didn't bring it either), adjectives take **weak endings**:
         - einem guten Mann (masculine)
         - einem guten Brot (neuter)
-    - One could also argue: why not use the "**feature of the language**" argument to give the dative singular neuter an *-es* ending as in the accusative case?
-However, the key point is that with *-es* in the accusative and *-em* in the dative, we achieve clarity between the two cases.
-This distinction is not necessary between nominative and accusative as the role of the noun (subject vs. direct object) helps bring the clarity in such cases.
+    - One could also argue: why not use the "**feature of the language**" argument to give the dative singular neuter an "*-es*" ending as in the accusative case?
+      - The key point is that with "*eines*"/"*großes*" in the accusative and "*einem*"/"*großen*" in the dative, we achieve clarity between the two cases.
+    This distinction is not necessary between nominative and accusative/dative as the role of the noun (subject vs. direct object) helps bring the clarity in such cases.

+In summary, we have eventually achieved as much as clarity and distinction between genders, cases, and numbers, as the direct articles would bring.
+With this understanding, I would say, we simply memorize this rule and move forward.

 ---
 ---